 Phoenix is a major sports town with professional teams in the NBA, MLB, NFL and NHL, not to mention collegiate and local sports in just about every category with huge fan bases.
 And the number of sports bars in Phoenix to cheer on your favorite teams is just as impressive.

-If you want to catch the action via big-screen TVs with bites and beverages, check out nine of the top sports bars in Greater Phoenix.
+If you want to catch the action via big-screen TVs with bites and beverages, check out 10 of the top sports bars in Greater Phoenix.

 Located in the heart of its namesake neighborhood, Arcadia Tavern is a true family- and pet-friendly neighborhood spot.
 Grab a spot on the patio where patrons can cheer on their local and national teams on 30 TV screens while drinking brews and noshing on all-American pub fare including salads, sandwiches, burgers, sliders and pizza.